Last Updated on

 This post may contain affiliate links, from which we would earn a small commission, at no extra cost to you.
 More info in my disclaimer.

 The walk wobbles.
-With a big zoom lens and kids making the walk sway (a lot) I was disappointed to see many of my images blurry.
-Next time I’ll probably take different lens without so much zoom.
+With a big zoom lens and kids making the walk sway (a lot), I was disappointed to see many of my images blurry.
+Next time I’ll probably take a different lens without so much zoom.

 Arrive Early/Stay Late

-If you are looking for pictures without the people arrive at opening time – or stay right until closing time– but be prepared for low light due to the thickness of the forest canopy.
+If you are looking for pictures without the people arrive at opening time – or stay right until closing time.
+However, be prepared for low light due to the thickness of the forest canopy.

-4. Late Night visits
+Late Night Visits

 Want to know more about visiting the Valley of the Giants Tree Top Walk?
-Check out Top Tips to visit the Valley of the Giants With Kids
+Check out Top Tips To Visit The Valley Of The Giants With Kids

 Want to stay a while in the Walpole and soak in the natural goodness, check out Walpole Western Australia With Kids